Cosmetic dentistry is popular, but it also raises a number of dento-legal issues for dental professionals to be aware of.

 This indemnity is included in our standard subscription rates for general dental practitioners, although you should still notify the DDU membership team if you are planning to undertake this type of work.

-A supplement is applicable for recently qualified dentists and for gross income over £8,000 per year.
-Dentists wishing to be indemnified for this should call the DDU membership team with details of the training they have completed.
+A supplement is applicable for recently qualified dentists and if your gross income for this work is over £8,000 per year.
+If you want to be indemnified for this, call our membership team with details of the training you have completed.

-We only indemnify members performing treatments with dermal fillers approved for use by the US Food and Drug Administration (FDA); a list of approved fillers can be found here.
+We only indemnify members performing treatments with dermal fillers approved for use by the US Food and Drug Administration (FDA).
+A list of approved fillers can be found here.
 Brand names may differ slightly in the UK, but we are happy for DDU members to use the equivalent UK product if the manufacturer and product are the same as the US product listed.
-Please contact the DDU if you need further clarification on this point.
+Please contact us if you need more clarification on this.

-We do not indemnify DCP groups for facial cosmetic procedures.
+We do not indemnify DCPs for facial cosmetic procedures.

 Advertising cosmetic treatments

-The guidance also explains that if you wish to offer services which your training as a dental professional does not qualify you to provide, you must 'make sure you undertake appropriate additional training to attain the necessary competence.
-You must not mislead patients into believing that you are trained and competent to provide other services purely by the virtue of your primary qualification as a healthcare professional, but you should make clear that you have undertaken extra training to achieve competence'.
+It also explains that if you wish to offer services your training as a dental professional does not qualify you to provide, you must "make sure you undertake appropriate additional training to attain the necessary competence.
+You must not mislead patients into believing that you are trained and competent to provide other services purely by the virtue of your primary qualification as a healthcare professional, but you should make clear that you have undertaken extra training to achieve competence".

-This guidance was correct at publication 16/08/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 08/10/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.